alset-isuot/FAST_Django_React_Setup/FAST_Django_React_Setup.md

 ```bash
 python -m django startapp server_app
 ```
+Create static folder
 ```bash
 mkdir static
 ```
+Create .gitignore file
 ```bash
 touch .gitignore
 ```
-add static to .gitignore, when someone else clones our app, they use build command to repopulate the 'static' folder
+add static to .gitignore, when someone else clones our app, they will use build command to repopulate the 'static' folder
 ```bash
 code .gitignore
 ```

 ```bash
 touch server_app/urls.py
 ```
+If wanted name of database is already been used, you must drop it to create a new one with same name
 ```bash
 dropdb database_name
 ```
+Create database
 ```bash
 createdb database_name
 ```
+Save requirements
 ```bash
 pip freeze > requirements.txt
 ```